 ‘I grabbed a knife, cut her free and got to the surface, for both of us to have a really big breath,’ the Sharjah Royal tells The Ethicalist.
 ‘I don’t know how long she had been under there for, but it was long enough for the fishing wire to wrap around her flipper about 40 times.
 It had cut through all the way to the bone.
 I spent about 20-30 minutes cutting away that fishing line.’

-Known locally as the Turtle Sheikh for his endeavours to save the UAE’s endangered species, Sheikh Fahim’s astute intervention secured the survival of Farah, a name he fondly bestowed on the rescued turtle.
-While the extensive wounds meant her right flipper required amputation, the 20-year-old sea turtle was nonetheless rehabilitated at the Dubai Turtle Rehabilitation Project (DTRC) based out of the Burj al Arab and Jumeirah Naseem Hotels.
+Known affectionately in the UAE as the Turtle Sheikh for his endeavours to save the UAE’s endangered species, Sheikh Fahim’s astute intervention secured the survival of Farah, a name he fondly bestowed on the rescued turtle.
+While the extensive wounds meant her right flipper required amputation, the 20-year-old sea turtle was nonetheless rehabilitated at the Dubai Turtle Rehabilitation Project (DTRP) based out of the Burj al Arab and Jumeirah Naseem Hotels.

 Farah was one of the lucky ones.
 Under the care of a world class team of vets, the amputee reptile was taught to dive, feed and swim again before being released back into the Arabian Sea seven months later.